treeverse/lakeFS/README.md

 Please follow the [Guide to Get Started](https://docs.lakefs.io/quickstart/repository) to set up your local lakeFS installation.

-For more detailed information on how to set up lakeFS, please visit [the documentation](https://docs.lakefs.io).
+For more detailed information on how to set up lakeFS, please visit the [lakeFS documentation](https://docs.lakefs.io).

 ## Community